-With Progressive Web Apps (or simply PWAs), you do not have to decide between using open web technologies for cross-platform interoperability and providing your users with a native app-like experience customized for their devices.
-PWAs are just websites that are progressively enhanced to function like native apps on supporting platforms.
+Progressive Web Apps (PWAs) provide access to open web technologies for cross-platform interoperability and provide your users with a native, app-like experience customized for their devices.
+PWAs are websites that are progressively enhanced to function like native apps on supporting platforms.
 The qualities of a PWA combine the best of the web and native apps.

 From web search results and supporting app stores